 What is the Health Insurance Marketplace?

 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
 You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace begins in October 2013 for coverage starting as early as January 1, 2014.
+Open enrollment for health insurance coverage through the Marketplace begins November 15, 2014 for coverage starting as early as January 1, 2015.
+Open Enrollment on the Marketplace ends February 15, 2015.

 Can I Save Money on my Health Insurance Premiums in the Marketplace?